On the Ergodic theory of the Generalized incompressible flow: Introduction

 among all curves satisfying $g_{0}=g,g_{1}=h$. \end{problem}

 An local existence and uniqueness theorem for this problem has been proved by Ebin and Marsden \cite{ebi} if $g$ and $h$ are sufficiently close in a sufficiently high order Sobolev norm.

-In 1985, however, A.Shnirelman \cite{shn1} introduced a diffeomorphism $g\in SDiff(K^{3})$ such that there is no minimizing curves connecting the identity map to $g$, here $K^3$ is the cube $[0,1]^3$.
-Shnirelman's counterexample was constructed via a special class of diffeomorphism $g(x,z)=(h(x),z)$, here $g\in SDiff(K^{3}),h\in SDiff(K^{2})$.
-Because the fluid movements in two dimensional plane have more constraints, a minimizing path connecting Id to $g$ would have to use the third dimension.
+In 1985, however, Shnirelman \cite{shn1} introduced a diffeomorphism $g\in \text{SDiff}(K^{3})$ such that there is no minimizing curve connecting the identity map to $g$, here $K^3$ is the cube $[0,1]^3$.
+Shnirelman's counterexample was constructed via a special class of diffeomorphisms $g(x,z)=(h(x),z)$, here $g\in \text{SDiff}(K^{3}),\;h\in \text{SDiff}(K^{2})$.
+Because the fluid motions in two dimensional plane have more constraints, a minimizing path connecting the identity map to $g$ would have to use the third dimension.
 Then we compress the fluid movements in the third dimension, which leads to the new movement having less kinetic energy than before.

-In 1989, Y.Brenier \cite{bre} considered the concept of generalized flow, this concept is closely related to L.C.Young's idea of Young's measure.
-Then he studied the generalized variation problem, the relation between this variation problem and problem \ref{p11} is like the Kantorovitch problem and Monge problem in optimal transport.
-Next, we introduce Brenier's work briefly.
+In 1989, Y.Brenier \cite{bre} considered the concept of generalized flows, this concept is closely related to the Young's measure introduced by L. C. Young.
+Then he studied the generalized variational problem, the relation between this variational problem and problem \ref{p11} is like the Kantorovitch problem and Monge problem in optimal transport.
+Next we introduce Brenier's work briefly.